 Are we really involved or just going through the motions?

-Here are some steps and connections that I ask you to do as a parent in 2021.
+Here are some steps and connections that I ask you to do as a parent.
 Together we can do this!

 Connect with State and Local Government Officials

 Take the time to know the names of your local elected members of government.
 Have their email and phone number in a file, seriously.
 Don’t be afraid to reach out, even if you’re emailing them about a positive thing.
 Now move on and know your state-level and national-level elected leaders.
 Add their info to your list.

 Have a question, concern, or suggestion for your local or state leaders?
 Give them a call!